evisp/HandsOnHolberton/README.md

 - **[Bank Account Management System](GuidedProject-BankAccountManagementSystem.md)**: Develop a simple bank account system allowing users to deposit, withdraw, and view balances using structs and functions.
 - **[Student Management System](CProgramming/GuidedProject-StudentManagementSystem.md)**: Create a system to manage student records, supporting operations like adding, viewing, and editing student information.
 - **[Tic Tac Toe](CProgramming/GuidedProject-TicTacToe.md)**: Build a classic Tic Tac Toe game with user input, checking for win conditions, and displaying the game board.

+Here's the updated Python Fundamentals section with just the "Hello, World!" and "Strings" topics:

+## Python Fundamentals

+This section covers the fundamental concepts and techniques needed to build Python applications:

+- **[0.HelloWorld.md](PythonProgramming/0.HelloWorld.md)**: Begin with a "Hello, World!" program to get familiar with Python syntax and structure.
+- **[1.Strings.md](PythonProgramming/1.Strings.md)**: Learn about strings in Python, including string creation, indexing, slicing, and common string operations.